elliotclowes/learnt.me/Articles Read/2024-05/Article — Three books about Muji.md

 ![Three books about Muji](https://proxy-prod.omnivore-image-cache.app/0x0,sRIlQlI0JlRCNu6wff96iqB1qyt_VKKPZFc_eK3YO-tI/https://arun.is/static/d2fd29655cb90ed318bea2ccdc186731/cover.jpg)

 This is the second in a series of essays about inspiring books in my library.
-The focus this time is on MUJI.
+The focus this time is on [[MUJI]].

 MUJI is short for 無印良品 (Mujirushi Ryōhin), meaning brandless quality goods.
 It’s a Japanese purveyor of household products, and one of my favorite brands.